Image for The Great

 Andrea Römmele is Professor of Political Communication and Vice President at the Hertie School in Berlin.
 Her research interests include comparative political communication, political parties and election campaigns.
 She was Fulbright Distinguished Chair in Modern German Studies 2012/13 at the University of California in Santa Barbara, Visiting Fellow at Johns Hopkins University in Washington DC and at the Australian National University in Canberra.
 She earned her master's degree from San Francisco State University as part of a cross-registration program with the University of California at Berkeley, her doctorate from the University of Heidelberg and her habilitation from the Free University of Berlin.
 She was a member of the election campaign teams of Gerhard Schröder and Hillary Clinton.
 In 2024, Andrea Römmele is a Thomas Mann Fellow in Los Angeles.
 Here she is working on megatrends and democracy.
 Her most recent book Demokratie Neu Denken (Rethinking Democracy) was published in September 2024.

-Lynn Vavreck, UCLA’s Marvin Hoffenberg Professor of American Politics and Public Policy, is an expert on campaigns, elections and public opinion, with an emphasis on how candidate behavior affects voters.
+Lynn Vavreck, Marvin Hoffenberg Professor of American Politics and Public Policy, UCLA Department of Political Science, is an expert on campaigns, elections and public opinion, with an emphasis on how candidate behavior affects voters.
 She has researched campaign advertising, survey methods, politics and the media, and how the state of the economy affects elections.

 She also co-authored The Gamble: Choice and Chance in the 2012 Presidential Election and has contributed to The Upshot, a data-driven blog about politics and policy at the New York Times.